sageyin/-Convolution-forward/README.md

 -	Cal_tranGraf.m : Analytic formula method for calculating the gravity of a cube

-Note: See code comments for detailed parameters.
+Note: See code comments for detailed parameters. *** Related results are being submitted to computer & Geoscience ***